vic9112/2025_FPGA_Contest_Final_Round/README.md

 ### Definitions
 - **mIoU**: Mean Intersection over Union, a measure of semantic segmentation accuracy.
 - **FPS**: Frames Per Second, calculated as `1 / latency`
-  - Latency = Clock period from `csynth` × Average cycle count over 5 images from `cosim` — identical to the requirement in the [qualifying round](https://github.com/nycu-pcs-lab/FPGA_Challenge2025_Qualifying_Round_Challenge).
+  - Latency = Max Latency from `csynth` Report different from the requirement in the [qualifying round](https://github.com/nycu-pcs-lab/FPGA_Challenge2025_Qualifying_Round_Challenge), as the cosim takes alot of time to finish.

 This scoring strategy prioritizes real-time performance (≥ 60 FPS), then rewards improved segmentation accuracy.
 Submissions below 60 FPS will be proportionally penalized.